yq314/feedback/README.md

 ### initialBox (Boolean)

-Setting this true the user will have to describe the bug/idea before being able to highlight the area.
+By Setting this true the user will have to describe the bug/idea before being able to highlight the area.

 `Default: false`

+### feedbackButton (String)

+Define a custom button instead of the default button that appears on the lower right corner.

+`Default: .feedback-btn`

+### showDescriptionModal (Boolean)

+Sets whether the next modal for entering description should appear or not

+`Default: true`

+### onScreenshotTaken (Function)

+A callback function to be called when clicking on take screenshot button.
+The callback function's prototype is `function(post)`

+`Default: {}`

+### isDraggable (Boolean)

+Sets whether the user will be able to drag the feedback options modal or not

+`Default: true`

 ## License